infraly/k8s-on-openstack/README.md

   * `MASTER_TERMINATE_VOLUME`: delete the volume when master instance is destroy, defaults to True
   * `MASTER_VOLUME_SIZE`: size of the master volume
   * `MASTER_MEMORY`: how many MB of memory should master have, defaults to 4 GB
+  * `MASTER_FLAVOR`: allows to configure the exact OpenStack flavor name or ID to use for the master.
+When set, the `MASTER_MEMORY` setting is ignored.

 Spin up a new cluster:

 ```console